docker/cli/docs/reference/run.md

 If you supply the `/foo` value, Docker creates a bind mount.
 If you supply the `foo` specification, Docker creates a named volume.

+The `z` and `Z` modifiers will change the SELinux labels on the mount points.
+The `z` option will make the files available to any container, using the `s0` label, while the `Z` option will label the files with the same label as the container, so that they are exclusive to that container.

+WARNING Use of :z or :Z can have impacts on your system if used too broadly.
+For example, the use of these options against a users HOME directory or other top level system directory would result in the relabeling of those directories for use by containers.
+There are some blacklisted paths, but this could cause issues such as being unable to SSH back into a system.
+When using the relabel options, it should only be used on directories that are intended for use by containers, and not the host system itself.
+In most cases, such as shared access,  it is better to label in advance.
+If your container does require broader access to system directories, then use of '--security-opt label:disable' with the 'docker run' command is a better alternative.
+Note that using the above option instead will disable SELinux checks for that container.

 ### USER

 `root` (id = 0) is the default user within a container.
 The image developer can